Come to Paris, see a castle: It’s as much of a sure thing as a croissant and baguette. But which castle?

 The 900 pieces of furniture in this chateau are absolutely killer, and include 18th-century chinoiserie illustrations made by Chrisophe Huet.
 (He’s a big deal in the 18th-century chinoiserie world.)
 Unlike the Chateau de Maisons, this chateau has a garden so famous that it earned the title of “jardin remarquable,” sort of like a blue-ribbon for gardens determined by the government.

-Easily accessible by RER and bus/walk.
+Easily accessible by RER A to Champs-sur-Marne, then bus

 #3: Chateau de Vincennes, Vincennes